truera/trulens/docs/trulens/guides/trulens_eval_migration.md

 from trulens.providers.openai import OpenAI
 ```

-To find a full list of providers, please refer to the [API Reference][trulens.providers].
+To find a full list of providers, please refer to the [API Reference][trulens.providers.cortex].

 ## Common Import Changes